facebook/hhvm/hphp/hack/doc/vision_docs/tracking_effects_and_coeffects.md

     ): T) $continuation
   ) {
     return $continuation(()@{CanNonDet} ==> {
-      // captures the outer capability: required for mutatting $seed self::$seed ??=/*{CanMutateUntracked}*/ currentUnixTime();
+      // captures the outer capability: required for mutating $seed self::$seed ??=/*{CanMutateUntracked}*/ currentUnixTime();

       // passes the explicit as well as the captured capability